bbrizzee/placeholder-gpt/README.md

 heroku config:set DISCORD_TOKEN=YOUR_KEY_HERE
 heroku config:set OPENAI_API_KEY=YOUR_KEY_HERE
 ```

+At present, I have hardcoded the channel name to the bot's singular home in a given Discord server.
+This should be externalized to the bot_settings.txt in a future release.

 Modify json values in the bot_settings.txt file to match your needs.
 Here are some definitions from the OpenAI API reference guide: